1Which sociological perspective views media as a mechanism that maintains the status quo and reinforces the power of the dominant class?

 A.Focusing only on blockbuster hits

-C.Selling a large number of unique items in relatively small quantities
+B.Selling a large number of unique items in relatively small quantities

-D.The long history of the internet
+D.The long lifespan of a computer

 Correct Answer: Selling a large number of unique items in relatively small quantities